Epistemix-Inc/FRED-tutorials/vaccine/README.md

 ```

 In this case, it is the number of days to wait before vaccinating the first agents.
-The next code chunk modifies the `INFLUENZA` condition.
+The next code chunk modifies the `INFLUENZA` condition (which was previously defined in `simpleflu.fred`)

 ```fred
 condition INFLUENZA {